 The US Airline industry has undergone extreme turmoil in the last two decades.
 Three of the top four US airlines (American, United, and Delta) went into Chapter 11 bankruptcy at some point.
 All of the top airlines have undergone industry-changing mergers, drastically changing the US airline market share landscape.
 Alaska Airlines jumped to become a top-four airline following its merger with Virgin America in 2016.
 American Airlines and US Airways merged in 2013.
 Southwest market share increased to become a US airline market share leader after its merger with AirTran in 2011.
 Continental and United merged in 2010.
 Delta market share cemented its place in a leading position following the merger with Northwest Airlines 2009.
 Miraculously, passengers were mostly unaffected by these domestic airline events.
 Just as it seemed the industry had fixed itself, the COVID-19 pandemic threw the sector into deep uncertainty.
 US airlines carried 925 million passengers in 2019, and airlines were finally consistently reporting profits as a result of operational efficiencies and new pricing & fee strategies enacted after the 2008 financial crisis.
 The US airline industry is likely to see a new wave of US airline market share consolidation and bankruptcies in the near future.
-You can find US Airline Market Size, US Airline Market Share, and other trends and statistics below, and you can get help with additional US Airline industry market research here.
+You can find US Airline Market Size, US Airline Market Share, and other trends and statistics below, and you can get help with additional US Airline industry market research and learn more about T4's strategy consulting services here.

 Until Q1 2020, the US domestic market saw healthy growth since recovering from the 2008 financial crisis.
 US airline market share changed dramatically since 2008, with a spate of significant mergers.
 Growth was driven by improved seat utilization, new fees such as change and baggage fees to accompany standard passenger fares, a strong economy, and lagging capacity expansion due to Boeing's 737 MAX 8 delivery moratorium.
 The US airline market kept growing despite budget airlines, such as Frontier Airlines and Spirit Airlines, challenging the incumbent carriers by providing passengers low cost, no-frills travel.
 The top four US airline market share still dwarf the competition.
 American Airlines Market Share, Delta Market Share, Southwest Market Share, and United Market Share have increased through mergers.
 Alaska Airlines Market Share and Jet Blue Market Share, which sit in fifth and sixth place, are 3x smaller than each of the top four US airline market shares.